Maui Birth Injury Attorneys

 Contact Menzer Law Firm in Maui Today

 You can schedule your free initial consultation by calling 808-400-3726 or submitting your information through our online form.
-We handle birth injury and other medical tort claims that arise in Kahului, Kihei, Lahaina, Wailuku, the rest of Maui County, and all of the neighbor Islands.
+We handle birth injury and other medical malpractice claims that arise in Kahului, Kihei, Lahaina, Wailuku, the rest of Maui County, and all of the neighbor Islands.

 We accept medical malpractice cases on a contingency fee basis.
 You pay nothing upfront.
 We only receive our fee if we win compensation.